Is it worth slamming religion, politicizing or shaming a country?

 Today it is 8 year old #Asifa, Yesterday it was 4 year old #Payal, and sadly, tomorrow it will be someone’s number.
 Is there any win to this chaotic downward spiral plot.
 Barbaric acts and violation of human rights are happening, everyday, everywhere, whether it is for minority or not, faith based or not, politically instigated or not.
 Bringing all unnecessary classifications is used as distractions tactics and divisional strategies, for furthering personal interest.
 Distortions are put in the way to derail us from seeing the truth.
 They want us to be in fear!
 They will not stop trying to divide us.
 Hence, it is our responsibility to not let them divide us.
 It is also our responsibility to use our judgments and research before jumping onto a bandwagon.
 Tangling religion, politics and pointing fingers are despicable.
 Furthermore, shaming a country is cowardly.
 Let's stand together for Humanity.

 I don’t want India to be broken, AGAIN.
 I want India, Undivided & United.
-Finally, India is doing well for the last few decades.
+Finally, India is doing well.
 Economy is improving and peoples lives are getting better.
 Can we focus on the crime instead?
 Let’s bring justice to Asifa, and Payal…everyone else.
 Humanity does not have religious, gender or political bias.
 WHY ARE YOU SHAMING INDIA? #StopSpreadingHatred

 I rest my case!